Themis99/Automatic_article_generator/README.md

 Because we wanted to make our model generate more domain-specific texts (Texts related to natural disasters news) we created a new dataset that includes texts from various news sites and their corresponding summaries.
 The process of creation of this dataset is similar to the process of creation of the Multi-news dataset [2].
 Then we used the PEGASUS model, pretrained on the Multi-news dataset to train in our dataset.

 ## How to execute the codes
 If you want to train the PEGASUS model, you can execute the train_pegasus_disaster.py.
-The dataset to train the model is provided in the Dataset folder.
+The dataset to train and test the model is provided in the Dataset folder.
-The Dataset is already splited in train and test set.
-Before train the model you can change a number of hyperparameters like the number of epochs, the batch size, the output lengh of the generated text etc
+The Dataset is already split into train and test sets.
+Before training the model you can change several hyperparameters like the number of epochs, the batch size, the output length of the generated text etc

-If you want to generate text from the you can provide a list of URLs from news sites related to specific event like fire/flood/volcano etc. The agruements that should be provided are the path for the model and the max lengh of the generated text.
-Feel free to play with diffent max lenghs.
+If you want to generate text from you can provide a list of URLs from news sites related to a specific event like fire/flood/volcano etc. The arguements that should be provided are the path for the model and the max length of the generated text.
+Feel free to play with different max lengths.

-The file of the model is very big and you can find it in this link: https://drive.google.com/drive/folders/15zwW1V5MMrpBIPutdXZ8mOpiwbXIrw26?usp=sharing
+The file for the model can be downloaded it from this link: https://drive.google.com/drive/folders/15zwW1V5MMrpBIPutdXZ8mOpiwbXIrw26?usp=sharing.

-I number of decoding parameters can also be changed from the user.

 ## Example results

 ## Contributors:
 Reseacrh and implementation of the AI part made by Deep Belief

 ## Reference
 [1] Zhang, J., Zhao, Y., Saleh, M., & Liu, P. (2020, November).
 Pegasus: Pre-training with extracted gap-sentences for abstractive summarization.
 In International Conference on Machine Learning (pp. 11328-11339).
 PMLR.